 2008―Julia Mack, a University of Delaware senior majoring in media communication, recalls the formative experience of a 5th grade mock election.

-Democracy for Minorities―For Rachel Sawicki, a University of Delaware senior majoring in communication, living in a democracy means having freedom of expression.
-It's a right worth defending when compared with the authoritarian policies of other countries.
+Democracy for Minorities―For Rachel Sawicki, a University of Delaware senior majoring in communication, everyone deserves life, liberty, and the pursuit of happiness.
+When compared with the authoritarian policies of other countries, the values of an American democracy are worth defending.

 Ripple Effect―Democracy begins with small interactions, says Emma Scholes, a University of Delaware senior pursuing a degree in communication.
 She recalls lessons learned from a conflict with a boy when she was 13 years old.